 These are the most common types of email scams.
 The sender will attempt to mimic or clone an official Company or Vendor that we do business with.
 An example would be an email from someone that is pretending to be a Paypal Employee asking for sensitive information and provides a link in the body of the email.
 The Link text may display as “paypal.com/123123” but when you highlight the link or click on it you are redirected to a fake website such as “friendpalpay.com/123456“.
 The fake site may even look just like a real web page and request you to fill out digital forms that send your information to not so good people.

 Phishing attacks directed at specific individuals, roles, or organizations are referred to as “spear phishing”.
 Since these attacks are so pointed, attackers may go to great lengths to gather specific personal or institutional information in the hope of making the attack more believable and increasing the likelihood of its success.
 The best defense against spear phishing is to carefully, securely discard information (i.e., using a cross-cut shredder) that could be used in such an attack.
 Further, be aware of data that may be relatively easily obtainable (e.g., your title at work, your favorite places, or where you bank), and think before acting on seemingly random requests via email or phone.
+Having an email encryption solution similar to pgp telefoon kopen can keep your email data secure from unwanted phishing links.

 General Web Security Reminders